AndreTeixeira1998/overleafwiki/Configuring-ShareLaTeX.md

 * `SHARELATEX_REDIS_HOST`: The host name of the Redis instance to use
 * `SHARELATEX_REDIS_PORT`: The port of the Redis instance to use
 * `SHARELATEX_REDIS_PASS`: The password to use when connecting to Redis (if applicable)
-* `SHARELATEX_SECURE_COOKIE`: Set this to something non-zero to use a secure cookie.
-  Only use this if your ShareLaTeX instance is running behind a reverse proxy with SSL configured.
-* `SHARELATEX_BEHIND_PROXY`: Set to true if running behind a proxy like nginx/apache allowing it to correctly detect the forwarded IP address

-* `SHARELATEX_APP_NAME`: Set the app name which is displayed to users
 * `SHARELATEX_NAV_TITLE`: Set the tab title of the application
 * `SHARELATEX_SESSION_SECRET`: A random string which is used to secure tokens, if load balancing this needs to be set to the same toke across boxes.
 If only 1 instance is being run it does not need to be set by the user.
+* `SHARELATEX_BEHIND_PROXY`: Set to true if running behind a proxy like nginx/apache allowing it to correctly detect the forwarded IP address
+* `SHARELATEX_SECURE_COOKIE`: Set this to something non-zero to use a secure cookie.
+  Only use this if your ShareLaTeX instance is running behind a reverse proxy with SSL configured.